orcfax/docs/docs/orcfax-solution/solution-overview.md

 # Solution overview

 Orcfax is an oracle designed to publish trustworthy data to smart contracts on the Cardano blockchain.
-The oracle’s architecture consists of a number of software nodes written predominantly in Python, Haskell, and Plutus v2 code.
+The oracle's architecture consists of a number of software nodes written predominantly in Python, Haskell, and Plutus v2 code.
 These Orcfax nodes publish datum about the real world (e.g. the price of ADA in USD) as CBOR-serialized reference inputs into Cardano